tstack/lnav/docs/source/formats.rst

     $ lnav -i myformat.json
     info: installed: /home/example/.lnav/formats/installed/myformat_log.json

-Formats installed using this method will be placed in the :file:`installed` subdirectory and named based on the first format name found in the file.
+Format files installed using this method will be placed in the :file:`installed` subdirectory and named based on the first format name found in the file.

+You can also install formats from git repositories by passing the repository's clone URL.
+A standard set of repositories is maintained at (https://github.com/tstack/lnav-config) and can be installed by passing 'extra' on the command line, like so:

+    $ lnav -i extra

+These repositories can be updated by running **lnav** with the '-u' flag.

 Format files can also be made executable by adding a shebang (#!) line to the top of the file, like so::